top of page

 orange-on-tree.jpg

-The state produces several types of citrus including, of course, oranges, grapefruit, tangerines and tangelos.
-Oranges are in season from October through June and most abundant from December until May.
-Grapefruit season is September through June and other types of oranges (tangerines, tangelos, and temple oranges) are available from October until March.
+Florida produces several types of citrus including oranges, grapefruit, tangerines and tangelos.
+Oranges are in season from October through June and most abundant from December until May, and grapefruit season is September through June.

 It may surprise you that summer months are not citrus season, but not to fear, Florida businesses produce a plethora of citrus-inspired treats and gifts year-round including orange blossom honey, marmalade, cakes and more.
 Countryside Citrus is one of our favorite places for in-season citrus and other treats and gifts.